mesur-io/spice/draft-prorock-spice-use-cases.md

 Within SPICE there are a few common patterns that continually arise:

 - A need for selective disclosure with CBOR based verifiable credentials
-- Cryptographic agility support via COSE, especially for PQC, and to permit use of the same signature algorithms with both selective disclosure as well as fully disclosed credentials
+- Cryptographic agility support via COSE, including support for PQC, and to permit use of the same signature algorithms with both selective disclosure as well as fully disclosed credentials
 - Required strong and long lived identities that are correlated with public key material for verifiacation and permit binding to DNS,